 Curda is a lunfardo term which means “drunkenness” or “inebriation”; thus La ultima curda would translate as “the last inebriation”.
 It is the third of a series of tangos which presents the bandoneon as a living character and friend of the lonely man in the style of “Che bandoneon” by Homero Manzi.
-It also resonates with the work of Enrique Discepolo as it takes tango poetry to the deepest level and ultimate apogee of existentialism.
+It also resonates with the work of Enrique Discepolo as it takes tango poetry down to it’s deepest level of existentialism.

-In his memoirs, Roberto Rivero remembers a beautiful summer evening when they were rehearsing “La ultima curda” in Troilo’s apartment on Parana street, near Avenida Corrientes and the cabaret Chanteclerc.
-They were making the last arrangements when they noticed a crowd was amassed in the street, interrupting the late night traffic, so they went out on the balcony and performed “La ultima curda” for the first time in public.
-It was such a magical night it felt a bit strange to sing “life is an absurd wound”, said Rivero in “Una luz de almacen”.
+In his memoirs, Roberto Rivero remembers a beautiful summer evening when they were rehearsing “La ultima curda”.
+They were all gathered in Troilo’s apartment on Parana street near Avenida Corrientes, across the street from the cabaret Chanteclerc.
+They were making the last arrangements when they noticed a crowd was amassed in the street, interrupting late night traffic.
+Then they went out on the balcony and performed “La ultima curda” for the first time in public.
+It was such a magical night, Rivero says it felt a bit strange to sing “life is an absurd wound” in his book “Una luz de almacen”.

-“La ultima curda” was recorded for the first time in 1956 by Anibal Troilo with Edmundo Rivero for the label TK.
-It became a classic of Troilo’s repertoire; he recorded another version with Goyeneche in 1963, followed by an in instrumental version in 1969.
-Both Roberto Goyeneche and Edmundo Rivero kept the song in their repertoire as well and recorded it many times over.
+“La ultima curda” was recorded for the first time in 1956 by Anibal Troilo with the voice of Edmundo Rivero.
+It became a classic of his repertoire and he recorded another version with Goyeneche in 1963, followed by an in instrumental version in 1969.
+Both Roberto Goyeneche and Edmundo Rivero adopted it as well and continued performing and recording “La ultima curda” many times over.

 Del Priore, Oscar, and Irene Amachástegui.
 Cien tangos fundamentales.
 Buenos Aires: Aguilar, 1998.
 Print.